The answer to the meta is the number that has been left out of the grid in 4 places

 Spotted the MLs pre-nudges, but would never have connected this.
 With nudge 4 I of course spotted that CUP could swap in for ML, but then I went off looking for alts for the new words, thinking there would be another step.
 Didn't expect the answer to be explicitly given in the nudge.
 Eventually I caught on though.
 Fun concept, thanks.

-Dave C 4s · about 1 month ago
+Dave C 4s · 3 months ago

 As with Meg, I was thrown off because Mr. Google told me there were 237 mls in a cup.

-omnilynx 14:17 · about 1 month ago
+omnilynx 14:17 · 3 months ago

 As with others, getting CUP was easy, getting the exact ratio you wanted was a bit harder!